Last Updated on 14 January 2026 by Cycloscope

 Anatomy of a Svan settlement

-The traditional Svan settlements are especially well preserved in Upper Svaneti, where Khaishi is one of the most important villages, considered the Svanetian “door”.
+The traditional Svan settlements are exceptionally well preserved in Upper Svaneti, where Khaishi is one of the most important villages, often regarded as the Svanetian “door”.

 The qew (or commune) comprises a group of hamlets, each inhabited by one or more clans.
 Within the hamlet are a few dozen homesteads, closely packed together, surrounded by farmland.

 In the type believed to be most ancient, the family and livestock live under one roof in a fortress-like three-story stone structure.
-More often there is a separate, adjoining defense tower (murq’wam) where the family and cattle take shelter in case of attack.
+More often, there is a separate, adjoining defense tower (murq’wam) where the family and cattle take shelter in the event of an attack.

-After the tragic winter of 1986-7, during which several villages in Upper Svaneti were destroyed by avalanches, many Svans were resettled in the Marneuli region to the south of Tbilisi, losing contact with their root territory presenting them with serious challenges to maintain their existing forms of cultural expression.
+After the tragic winter of 1986-7, during which avalanches destroyed several villages in Upper Svaneti, many Svans were resettled in the Marneuli region south of Tbilisi, losing contact with their ancestral territory and facing significant challenges in maintaining their existing forms of cultural expression.

-Avalanches and landslides are in fact another big risk for the Svaneti region, a risk that will increase with the construction of the dam, due to flooding and related deforestation.
+Avalanches and landslides are another significant risk for the Svaneti region, one that will increase with dam construction due to flooding and associated deforestation.

 But will this at least give people cheaper energy?